dustincjensen/Snapper/README.md

 7. Yay?

 ## Keybinds
+Keybinds are customizable in version 1.1.
+However if you do not set any customized, the following are the defaults.
 - **Ctrl** + **Alt** + 0 = Swap monitors
 - **Ctrl** + **Alt** + 1 = Bottom Left
 - **Ctrl** + **Alt** + 2 = Bottom Mid